yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### Who is affected?

-This affects anyone using `FragmentEntryProcessorContext`, `DefaultFragmentEntryProcessorContext`, `FragmentRendererContext` or `DefaultFragmentRendererContext` to get the `long array` of `segmentsExperienceIds`.
-Or if you use the method with signature `getContextObjects(JSONObject, String)` from `FragmentEntryConfigurationParser`.
+This affects anyone using `FragmentEntryProcessorContext`, `DefaultFragmentEntryProcessorContext`, `FragmentRendererContext` or `DefaultFragmentRendererContext` to get the `long array` of `segmentsExperienceIds`, or if you use the method with signature `getContextObjects(JSONObject, String)` from `FragmentEntryConfigurationParser`.

 ### How should I update my code?